 The Palmetto Retailers Education Program (PREP) is a short course that helps reduce underage access to alcohol as well as the liability risks for businesses and their employees.

-PREP is available for managers, servers, and sellers in all 46 South Carolina counties.
+PREP is available for managers, servers, and sellers in all 46 counties in South Carolina.
 It is approved by both the S.C.
 Department of Revenue and the Department of Alcohol and Other Drug Abuse Services (DAODAS).

 PREP is the only merchant education program available in the state that covers off- and on-premises alcohol sales practices and the development of manager and supervisor sales policies.
 A business that completes the program may receive reduced alcohol liability insurance rates and possibly lower administrative fines.